ananjiahhao/GrantDecay/README.md

 observation window is shorter than the minimum, the three absence-based finding kinds are suppressed entirely and the report says `conclusive: no`.
-Only `ungranted-use` survives, because it depends on presence of use, which a short
+Only `ungranted-use` survives, because it depends on presence of use, which a short window can still establish.

+This is deliberately conservative.
+A 30 day default will miss a permission that is only exercised quarterly, and that is the point: it is better to under-report unused surface than to recommend removing a permission that a longer window would have shown to be in use.
+The 30 day figure is a policy choice, not a measurement, and you can override it with `--min-days`.

+The narrowable-role check has its own edge.
+A role is narrowable when some permission it confers was exercised by none of its holders.
+A role held only by a dormant principal would therefore look narrowable for every one of its permissions, which double-reports the same fact already captured by the dormant principal finding.
+The bundled sample avoids this by giving the billing role a second, active holder, so the role and the dormant principal are reported